yuanlaura/MSBA-projects/Natural-Language-Processing/README.md

+# COVID Vaccine Analysis

 > Course Name: Natural Language Processing
 Period: Spring 2021
-Project Name: COVID Vaccine Analysis
 Coding Language(s): Python

 This project was completed for a Natural Language Processing (NLP) course at Santa Clara University as part of the Master of Science in Business Analytics (MSBA) program.
 In this project, we have performed a comprehensive analysis on the different COVID vaccine brands (Pfizer, J&J, and Moderna) including a sentiment analysis of tweets regarding each vaccine brand over time.